 News

-7-7:30 pm Thursdays, 6, 13, 20, 27 March, 3 April
+ON LINE FAMILY MEDITATION COURSE7-7:30 pm Thursdays, 6, 13, 20, 27 March, 3 April

 Over five sessions, this course offers your family an opportunity to try meditation together in your own home.
 Values of togetherness, kindness and mindfulness are also explored through simple games and story.
 Facilitated by Zara Kaye, a primary school teacher.
 Click here for more information |

+“For the sake of creating a beautiful home for the Dharma” Khenpo Ngawang Dhamchoe This is our eighth Karma Yoga Group retreat.
+It will be a weekend where our body and mind work together to help others.
 The days start with a meditation session led by Khenpo Ngawang Dhamchoe and concludes with a campfire yarn.
 Come and join us with work in the garden, building maintenance, cleaning and painting or assisting with the catering.
 There is a job for everyone!
 Click here for more information |

 Shamatha and mindfulness retreatThursday 17 April, 7pm, to Sunday 20 April, 1pm - Easter long weekend